Bioconductor/BioC2019/docs/schedule-gentleman-day.md

 : other founders of R and Bioconductor
 : colleagues of Robert Gentleman

+2:45 - 3:30 -- Founders of R and Bioconductor panel discussion
+:

 4:00 - 5:00 -- Keynote talk by Robert Gentleman
 :

+5:00 - 7:00 reception with drinks and snacks